 A Schedule K-1 reports income from certain assets under specific circumstances.
 If you receive a Schedule K-1, your account may have earned passthrough income from an operating business or rental income.

 Passthrough Income from an Operating Business

 “Passthrough” income refers to investment returns that were not taxed at the corporate level.
 An “operating business” actively produces and offers goods or services.

 So, if your self-directed IRA invests in an operating business that doesn’t pay taxes at the corporate level, that un-taxed income will be reported on a Schedule K-1.

 A Schedule K-1 may also report rental income, either from real estate or another type of property (e.g. your account could own equipment and lease it to businesses).

 These nuanced situations may carry additional ramifications for your plan.
 Click here to learn more if you received a Schedule K-1 for your account.

-Tax time can be daunting, but New Direction Trust Company is here to help answer any questions you have about your self-directed account.
-Feel free to give us a call at 877-742-1270 or send us an e-mail at email@example.com.
+Tax time can be daunting, but New Direction Trust Company is here to help answer any questions you have about your IRA tax documents.
+Feel free to give us a call at 877-742-1270 or send us a message through the Client Portal.